-Indio, Calif. — Goldenvoice announced this week that Coachella 2016 will close out with a bang next year, as a revolutionary new hologram of GG Allin will chuck his feces directly into the crowd.
+Indio, Calif. — Goldenvoice announced this week that Coachella will close out with a bang this year, as a revolutionary new hologram of GG Allin will chuck his feces directly into the crowd, excited sources confirmed.

-“We’re psyched that GG will be a part of Coachella 2016.
+“It’s been ten years since we brought the Tupac hologram to the world and we wanted to top ourselves by bringing to life another legend that we lost too soon,” said Goldenvoice CEO Paul Tollett.
+“We’re psyched that GG will be a part of Coachella.
 It should really mix things up to have him up there.
 Plus the abundance of human feces flowing from the inadequate bathroom facilities should provide plenty of ammo.”

 Cleanup is sure to take several weeks following Allin’s simian-like closing act, but promoters think they’ve struck gold.
 “If this goes as well as I hope, I’d like to take hologram GG on tour.
 Maybe franchise it out and have him play in several cities at once.
 I really think we’ve stepped in something good!” exclaimed Jerry Thompson, CFO at Goldenvoice.